ronperkinsuk/ronperkinsuk/README.md

 Very much a techie at heart, I’ve been creating software and designing websites since I was a teenager and love inventing and creating tools that people love to use and get real value from.

-I also love building Micro-SaaS and side-businesses - helps keep the bank full and the bills paid!
+I also love building Micro-SaaS and side-businesses - helps keep the bank full and the bills paid.

 ### ⚡ My Github